lilott8/CS220-Final/README.md

 ##TODO:

- - Understand how to adequately clip an infinite line from the output
+ - Understand how to adequately clip an infinite line from the output*(Resolved)*
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - figure out why the map coords need to be switched in init!
  - Implement the nlogn Voronoi grapher *(Resolved)*
- - Create a datastructure to hold a Voronoi sector *(Resolved)*
+ - Create a data structure to hold a Voronoi sector *(Resolved)*
  - derive a good compare function for the beachline rb-tree *(Resolved)*
  - why can't vedge and arch have pointers to each other?? *(Resolved)*
  - Figure out what, exactly the output means and make it useful *(Resolved)*